opennetworkinglab/aether-docs/onramp/directory.rst

 Aether includes a *Continuous Integration (CI)* pipeline that builds deployment artifacts (e.g., Helm Charts, Docker Images) from the source code.
-These artifacts are stored in the following repositories:
+These artifacts are stored in the following registries:

 Helm Charts